datastructures-js/heap/README.md

 ```

 ### .leaf()
-returns the node with max key in MinHeap, or with min key in MaxHeap.
+returns the node with the max key in MinHeap, or with the min key in MaxHeap.

 <table>
  <tr><th>return</th></tr>